 During the fellowship, you develop and maintain close relationships with Mayo Clinic's neurology, neurosurgery and neuroradiology services.

-After you successfully complete Mayo Clinic's Neuropathology Fellowship, you are eligible for certification in neuropathology by the American Board of Pathology.
+Upon successful completion of Mayo Clinic's Neuropathology Fellowship, graduates are eligible for certification in neuropathology by the American Board of Pathology.